JoniHan/OfflineGameOrganizer/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run make`

+Builds the app for production as an electron application to the `out` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed and distributed!

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**